midhunhk/pnr-status-app/README.md

-## PNRStatusApp
+## pnr-status-app

-This repository holds the Android project that can be used to check the PNRStatus of a ticket.
-Third party services or open APIs are used in order to show the status.

-The following services are used at present
+This is an Android App that can check the PNR Status of Train tickets in India.
+Since this is not an Official app, nor there is an official API available for checking the same, we need to rely on unreliable third party services and crawl the responses

+**Note:** This project wasn't in active development or supported since 2013, but is getting updated to target the latest Android API as well as to remove the `READ_SMS` permission which is required by Google Play from March 2019.
+There is no guarantee for adding additional services or fixing any issues :)

+### Services Implemented
+The following third party services were implemented, but there is no guarantee of which one may work.

 * ~~PNRAPI~~ by @alagu (https://github.com/alagu/pnrapi-ruby)
 * ~~Indian Rail Service~~ (http://www.indianrail.gov.in/)
 * ~~PNRStatus~~ (http://www.pnrstatus.in)